Spain is considering the construction of a new rail terminal outside its largest port, Algeciras, to accommodate growing demand.

-Spain is considering building a new rail terminal just outside its largest port in Algeciras to accommodate the current demand growth.
-Rail services at the port are currently limited by “the 350-metre train length limit at some of its terminals and the lack of sufficient sidings for rail maneuvers”, the ministry of transport said.
+Rail services at the port are currently constrained by “the 350-metre train length limit at some of its terminals and the lack of sufficient sidings for rail manoeuvres”, the Ministry of Transport said.

-Expanding rail capacity within the port is not possible, the ministry underlined.
+Expanding rail capacity within the port is not feasible, the ministry underlined.
 Therefore, “it is necessary to consider a terminal or technical facility outside the port area”.
-The project selected in the Informative Study would see the construction of five new sidings.
-In addition, there would be a new line, stretching for 3.65 kilometres connecting directly into the port.
+The option selected in the Informative Study would see the construction of five new sidings.
+It also includes a new 3.65-kilometre line providing a direct connection to the port.

 Waiting for the rail highway

-Upgrading rail connectivity to the port of Algeciras is a key step towards implementing the long-awaited rail highway service to Zaragoza, one of the main logistics hubs in Spain.
-Initially planned to start running in 2024, the opening of the Algeciras-Zaragoza rail highway was indefinitely postponed and then re-scheduled for the end of 2026.
+Upgrading rail connectivity to the Port of Algeciras is a key step towards implementing the long-awaited rail highway service to Zaragoza, one of Spain’s main logistics hubs.
+Initially scheduled to begin operations in 2024, the Algeciras–Zaragoza rail highway was indefinitely postponed and later rescheduled for the end of 2026.

-Earlier statements sais that traffic along the Zaragoza-Madrid section would start at the beginning of this year, but nothing has yet happened.
-Reaching Algeciras, is a little more problematic due to infrastructure limitations that are still being taken care of.
-Concerning rolling stock, all seven locomotives that will be powering the rail highway train loaded with semi-trailers have already been delivered.
+Earlier statements indicated that traffic along the Zaragoza–Madrid section would start at the beginning of this year, but this has yet to materialise.
+Extending the service to Algeciras remains more challenging due to infrastructure limitations that are still being addressed.
+Regarding rolling stock, all seven locomotives intended to haul the rail highway trains carrying semi-trailers have already been delivered.

 European Cargo Experience